Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \subsubsection{Jayne and St Laurent parametrisation}

-Jayne and St Laurent give a simple estimate for internal wave drag based on a scaling argument derived from the work of \citet{bell1975topographically}.
-Namely, for each grid cell, they set the stress (in each horizontal dimension) to be proportional to $Nh^2u$.
+Jayne and St Laurent give a simple estimate for internal wave drag, by assuming that the stress scales in an identical way to the Bell's energy flux formula.
+Despite the simple form of the JSL2001 parametrisation, it has been shown to significantly improve the accuracy of tidal models when compared to observations, and is widely used today \citep{arbic2018primer,ansong2015indirect}.
+For each grid cell, they set the stress (in each horizontal dimension) to be proportional to $Nh^2u$.
 Here, $N$ is the buoyancy frequency, and $h$ and $u$ are taken to be suitable values of the topography height and tidal velocity in the grid cell.
-For small $h\ll H$, we can approximate $u$ as $U(t)$ and $N$ as a constant in the vicinity of the topography.
+For small $h\ll H$, we can approximate $u$ as the barotropic flow $U(t)$ and $N$ as a constant in the vicinity of the topography.
 Thus, the total stress over a small hill with root mean square height $h_{rms}$ is estimated by

-Here, $\kappa$ is the tunable scaling constant in JSL2001 related to the characteristic wavenumber of the topography.
-Then, $N_B$ denotes the buoyancy frequency at the seabed, and the subscript ``JSL" indicates that this is the drag force due to the JSL2001 theory.
+Here, $\kappa$ is the tunable scaling constant in JSL2001, $N_B$ denotes the buoyancy frequency at the seabed, and the subscript ``JSL" indicates that this is the drag force due to the JSL2001 theory.
 In line with our units and scaling for stress in \eqref{F2deq} and \eqref{F3deq}, here $\kappa$ has units of length in three dimensions and is unitless in two dimensions.
-On the other hand, in JSL2001 the stress is implicitly divided by the horizontal length (in two-dimensions) or area (in three-dimensions) so that $\kappa$ has units of inverse length.
+On the other hand, in JSL2001 the stress is implicitly divided by the horizontal length (in two-dimensions) or area (in three-dimensions) so that $\kappa$ has units of inverse length and may therefore be interpreted as the characteristic wavenumber of the topography.
 Note that the factor of $1/2$ in \eqref{force-jsl} could be absorbed into the definition of $\kappa$, but we have included it to more closely match the expression given by JSL2001.

-Despite the simple form of the JSL2001 parametrisation, this scaling has proven to significantly improve the accuracy of tidal models when compared to observations, and is thus frequently used today \citep{arbic2018primer,ansong2015indirect}.
-However, there are some notable limitations of the JSL2001 model.
-Firstly, the model is only designed for small-scale topography and large ocean depths.
-Moreover, \eqref{force-jsl} is latitude-independent, an omission which Jayne and St Laurent state could be significant when the tidal frequency $\omega$ is close to the Coriolis frequency $f$.
+Although simple and widely used, there are some notable limitations of the JSL2001 model.
+Firstly, the model was only designed for small-scale topography and large ocean depths.
+In addition: \begin{enumerate} \item Representing a complicated region of topography by a single wavenumber $\kappa$ is very simplistic and a more sophisticated formulation would be preferred. \item Using the bottom value of stratification $N_B$ has since been shown to be unreliable, and it is more accurate to use an averaged form of the stratification \citep{zarroug2010energetics,luschow2024sensitivity}. \item The parametrisation \eqref{force-jsl} is latitude-independent, an omission which Jayne and St Laurent state could be significant when the tidal frequency $\omega$ is close to the Coriolis frequency $f$. \end{enumerate}